cbdb-project/NER-by-BERT/README.md

 Named Entity Recognition(NER) on biographical data is of researchers' interest in the CBDB project.
 It is vital that we could develop a program to automatically recognize the desired entities in the texts(for instance, date time, reign name, etc).
 In this repository, a BERT model is trained to perform the NER mission on biographics in dynasty Jin.

+## File Description

+In this section, I will briefly describe what each files is used for in this repository.

+The Data file contain all data we are interested in.
+Unpacking the **result** data, we will acquire the training data from Ming. **Jin_data** provide samples of Jin biographies that are of our interest. **BERT_Samples** file contain tagged samples performed by BERT.

+The Code file contain our training code (saved as JinNER.ipynb Notebook).
+For code in PythonScripts, we can find Python modules that convert .txt tagged results to xml files that are readable by Markus.

+As for Paddlehub_Guide file, You could find an uncompleted Paddlehub tutorial written in Chinese.
+However, an English version of Paddlehub Tutorial could be found in this readme.md, so researchers could just ignore this file.

 ## Model Description